Apply for Admission

 - Complete an online Application for Admission

 - Sit for the Entrance & Scholarship Exam.
-A completed Application for Admission listing St. Joseph's Collegiate Institute as your first choice high school serves as registration for the Entrance & Scholarship Exam on Saturday, November 19.
+A completed Application for Admission listing St. Joseph's Collegiate Institute as your first choice high school serves as registration for the Entrance & Scholarship Exam.
 After November, St. Joe's offers the Entrance & Scholarship Exam monthly by appointment.
 Contact the Admissions Center at 716.874.4953 or [email protected] for more information.

 - Complete an Academic Records Request Form to provide the Admissions Office copies of final academic transcripts, or reports cards, from grades 6 and 7, along with the first 8th grade report.